Dental Backup & Disaster Recovery Specialists

 🔒

-Ransomware Attack
+Ransomware Attacks

-💰 Average ransom demand: $350,000 or more for small healthcare practices
+💰 Average ransom demand: $350,000+ for small healthcare organizations

 🌪️

-Severe Weather and Natural Disaster
+Severe Weather and Natural Disasters

 💥

-Server Hardware Failure
+Server and Hardware Failure

 🗑️